What is a letter of intent when buying a business in Switzerland?

 - External changes : A deterioration in economic conditions or difficulties in obtaining financing may slow down the process.

-- Disagreements over terms : Even after the LOI is signed, disagreements may arise over critical elements of the final agreement.
+- Disagreements over terms : Even after the LOI is signed, differences may arise over critical elements of the final agreement.

 The importance of professional support